How to lead an Explorers Club Trip

 Send out confirmation of the plans to the attendees.

-3) Coordinate with an officer to schedule a time when you and trip attendees can visit the storeroom to check out any gear you need and collect membership or trip waiver forms.
+3) Coordinate with an officer to schedule a time when you and trip attendees can visit the storeroom to check out any gear you need.

 Please reach out to the officer as soon as possible to schedule this time; they are not always available for last-minute or last-day requests.